emacs-typescript/typescript.el/README.md

 As the both the JavaScript and TypeScript languages have evolved to become ever more complex, so has the Elisp codebase for `typescript-mode` trying to correctly handle them.

-We''ve been at the point for quite some time where it has become increasingly obvious that the current code-base simply cannot continue growing.
+We've been at the point for quite some time where it has become increasingly obvious that the current code-base simply cannot continue growing.
 It will be slow.
 It will be complex.
 It will be buggy.
 It will be head-ache inducing to wrap our heads around it, and ...
 I guess we're already there.